homeboy445/auto-Include/README.md

 No new changes but some fixes.

+### 1.0.2

+Fixed the problem of abruptly excluding programmer-defined headers on execution

 ## Report bug or any unexpected behavior
 Please feel free to report any encountered bug or any suggestions on the source code repo: https://github.com/homeboy445/auto-Include.
 It would be of great help!